Clare Raimondo

 • Representing a large wine industry employer in an industrial dispute with two trade unions which arose after the company decided to outsource part of its operations, resulting in the redundancy of several positions;

-• successfully representing the Commonwealth in relation to the first South Australian application seeking an intervention order to protect employees from violent and threatening behaviour by a customer while at their workplace;
+• successfully representing the Commonwealth in relation to the first South Australian application seeking an intervention order to protect employees from violent and threatening behaviour by a customer while at their workplace and in multiple subsequent similar applications;

 • Representing a large cattle station in relation to a safety prosecution following an accident at a remote worksite in which a young and inexperienced worker was fatally injured; and